Jieming-Li/jieming-li.github.io/_posts/2025-03-26-know-them-flowers.md

 #### Introduction

 Flowers have a unique way of bringing joy into our lives.
 Their vibrant colors, delicate petals, and sweet fragrances create a sense of peace and happiness.
 Whether it's a single bloom on a windowsill or a vast field of wildflowers, they remind us of nature’s beauty and the simple pleasures in life.
-Flowers also hold deep meanings in different cultures, symbolizing love, friendship, and renewal.
-Learning more about them helps us appreciate their diversity, from the tiniest blossoms to the most exotic species.
-So, let’s explore their names, meanings, and stories, and bring a little more beauty into our world!
+Flowers also hold deep meanings, symbolizing love, friendship, and renewal.
+So, let’s explore their names, meanings, and stories, and bring a little more beauty into our world.

 #### List

 - Tulip
+- Lily
+- Cherry Blossom

 <hr>